What You Should Know About Dental Crowns

-If you have a toothache, you’ll want to contact one of our dentists as soon as possible.
+If you have a toothache, you’ll want to contact our dentist as soon as possible.
 The sooner you seek urgent dental care, the better your chances of saving a damaged tooth.
 For example, a fractured tooth can be repaired by a dental crown if caught in time.
 If your tooth is painful, that is a sign that something is wrong.

-To learn if you are a candidate for a dental crown, schedule an appointment with one of our dentists today.
+To learn if you are a candidate for a dental crown, schedule an appointment with our dentist today.

 What is the Process of Getting a Crown?

-Next, one of our dentists will take impressions of your teeth to send to the lab where your crown will be made.
+Next, our dentist will take impressions of your teeth to send to the lab where your crown will be made.
 In the meantime, they will create a temporary crown to protect your tooth until you return for your next appointment.

 Your finished dental crown can take anywhere from a few days to a few weeks to complete.
 Once it’s finished, we’ll let you know.
 When you come back for your second appointment, the temporary crown will be replaced with your new permanent restoration.

 If you don’t want to wait for your dental crown, ask us if you’re a candidate for dental crowns in one appointment.
 That way, you don’t have to deal with the hassle of a temporary crown and coming back to our office for repeat visits..
-Our dentists use a CAD/CAM system to plan and place
+Our dentist uses a CAD/CAM system to plan and place

 How Much Do Dental Crowns Cost?